 If you are a citizen of more than one country, you must show that you fear persecution in each country of citizenship.

-What kind of things allow me to apply for Asylum?
+What Type of Persecution allows me to apply for Asylum?

 Attorney Ahmad Yakzan has represented several individuals apply for asylum.
 The following are examples of things that you might use to apply for asylum in the United States: